 On our latest city break in early September, we visited Riga, the capital of Latvia for the first time and it was the perfect getaway.
 There’s much to share from this trip so I gathered a list of 10 things to do in Riga based on our experience.

-Also known as the Art Nouveau Capital, Riga is located in a Baltic country we had not been to.
+Also known as the Art Nouveau capital, Riga is located in a Baltic country we had not been to previously.
 Having been to Tallinn in Estonia every time, we wanted to check out Riga for a short city break not far from Helsinki.
 Riga also has a lovely Old Town.

 Art Nouveau style of architecture in Europe, applies to buildings built around the 1990s, with elaborate facades with sculptures and intricate design.
 In Scandinavia, it is known by the term ‘Jugend’ style.

 We planned the trip just about a month before departure.
 It started with Finnair spamming my inbox with offers.
 Normally I don’t check those but..
 Then it was possible to visit some nearby countries in the travel bubble for leisure, without getting tested or quarantine.
 We took all precautions and were basically self isolated at least 10 days before the trip.
 Face masks were used in indoor public spaces and transportation.

 We also considered the ferry but it took much longer (overnight Helsinki – Riga) and was double the price of the flight.
 The one hour flight in a small plane went smooth and the airports were more or less deserted, with few flights in operation and because travel from outside EU was restricted.
 We arrived just outside Old Town with a bus from the airport which was only 2 euro for a ticket.

 Wellton Centrum, Kalēju iela 33, Centra rajons, Rīga, LV-1050